 Of unknown background, surviving "Rawco" lathes - stamped on the tailstock end of their "bevelled-faced" beds as "Rawco - London" - were almost certainly manufactured by the famous German Company of G.Boley.
 Offered from the late 1800s onwards alongside their already very successful WW (Webster Whitcombe) and "Geneva" types, the Boley had a bed constructed from a round steel bar but with the top section formed as two triangulated faces to located the headstock, tool rest and tailstock.
 Although - judging by the numbers surviving - it must have been made in some numbers, it proved to be a design that did not find lasting favour and vanished from later catalogues.
 However, the "bevelled-bed" must have generated some interest - for it has also been found marked not only as the "Rawco" but also "Telco", the latter sold in a fitted box by Bannister Bros.
 Watch, Clock, Tool and Material Dealers of Hockley Hill in Birmingham.
 In addition, another has been found inscribed "T.C. & M. Co.
-Ltd. together with at least two other versions are believed to have re-branded and sold in Europe by watch and clock dealers, but details of these are, at the moment, uncertain.
+Ltd. together with at least two other versions are believed to have re-branded and sold in Europe by watch and clock dealers.
+However, details of the latter are, at the moment, uncertain.